microphone for ham radio

 Pros of Kenwood MC-60A

-Easy to Use with Kenwood Radios: The MC-60A is intended for Kenwood transceivers and provides plug-and-play functionality.
+Plug and Play with Kenwood Radios: The MC-60A is designed for use with Kenwood transceivers and is virtually plug and play.

 Cons of Kenwood MC-60A